offmessage/django-drf-disorganized/README.rst

 ================

-It is considered best practice to not have guessable, sequential IDs exposed by an API (If you don't believe me, you should read `Auto Increment Considered Harmful <http://joshua.schachter.org/2007/01/autoincrement>`_ by Joshua Schachter).
+It is considered best practice to not have guessable, sequential IDs exposed by an API (for example see
+`Auto Increment Considered Harmful <http://joshua.schachter.org/2007/01/autoincrement>`_ by Joshua Schachter).